ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 Isort
 -----
-The goal of `isort`_  is to properly format ``import`` statements by making sure that they follow the standard order: library, third-party libraries, and custom library.
+The goal of `isort`_  is to properly format ``import`` statements by making sure that they follow the standard order: library, third-party libraries, and custom libraries.

-When using `isort`_ with `black`_, it is important to properly configure both tools so that no conflicts appear.
-To do so, make sure you take advantage of the ``--porfile black`` flag in `isort`_.
+When using `isort`_ with `black`_, it is important to properly configure both tools so that no conflicts arise.
+To accomplish this, use the ``--porfile black`` flag in `isort`_.

 .. code-block:: toml